 Global protection policies

-From this page, MSP admin users can view, create, assign, edit, duplicate, and remove protection policies.
+From this page, MSP admin users can add and manage protection policies.

 Adding global protection policies